SherifIssa/learning_git/README.md

 #### PowerPointConfiguration Flow Action

 This is the main user interface for the component configuration.
 It allows the user to:
-- Select a different locale, the default locale is the requestor locale.
+- Select a different locale.
+The default locale is the requestor locale.
 - Select the date/datetime format:

 | Format | Date                       | DateTime